 Her favorite isn’t a rap song at all, but an R&B cut that could have been produced decades ago.
 “Hookers” tells the story of a close friend who couldn’t afford to leave a toxic relationship.
 “I knew she was stuck in this situation where it would be different if she were the breadwinner,” she says.
 “It’s like get on your fucking grind and get out.
 It still sticks with me.”
 On “Dr. Seuss,” inspired by the book It’s Not Easy Being Big, Whack distorts the hell out of her voice until it hits an unregistrable low and the lyrics get just as dark as she sounds.
 “You ever laugh just to keep from crying / Think less about living and more about dying.”

 “I have really dark, sick humor,” she says.
-“They’ll be times where I’m seriously crying and I’ll walk in the bathroom to go get some tissue and I’ll start cracking the fuck up.”
+“There will be times where I’m seriously crying and I’ll walk in the bathroom to go get some tissue and I’ll start cracking the fuck up.”
 Whack contains multitudes, which is part of the appeal.
 If she can conjure a whole complex world in 15 minutes, what universes could she bring forth in the future?

 On our way to a photoshoot, the city’s preeminent rap station Power 99 is fixed on the radio dial.
 Six years ago, looking for her big break, she used to hang around the station with her old manager, who happened to know some of the people that worked there.
 They’d meet celebrities and famous rappers passing through and she’d do her best to endear herself to them.
 “I’d tell them I was a big fan and that I want to spit something for them and then I would,” she remembers.
 Over time, she rapped to the likes of Nas, Jeezy, and A$AP Rocky.
 The Harlem rapper even said said she had a “Kendrick flow.”
 Video from that session still lives online, showing Rocky listening intently as she raps in double time, and shaking his head at the punchlines she lands.
 “You’re only 16?” he asked.
 “You’re talented.”